George Washington's crossing of the Delaware River: Crossing

 Washington was among the first of the troops to cross, going with Virginia troops led by General Adam Stephen.
 These troops formed a sentry line around the landing area in New Jersey, with strict instructions that no one was to pass through.
 The password was "Victory or Death".
 The rest of the army crossed without significant incident, although a few men, including Delaware's Colonel John Haslet, fell into the water.

+Others who crossed included Arthur St. Clair, who later served as President of the Continental Congress and Governor of the Northwest Territory and John Gano, a brigade chaplain and friend of George Washington, who later served as the first chaplain in the Kentucky state legislature.

 The amount of ice on the river prevented the artillery from finishing the crossing until 3 am on December 26.
 The troops were ready to march around 4 am.

 The two other crossings fared less well.
 The treacherous weather and ice jams on the river stopped General Ewing from even attempting a crossing below Trenton.
 Colonel Cadwalader crossed a significant portion of his men to New Jersey, but when he found that he could not get his artillery across the river he recalled his men from New Jersey.
 When he received word about Washington's victory, he crossed his men over again but retreated when he found out that Washington had not stayed in New Jersey.